c-blake/adix/NOTES.md

+These notes are about lptabz/LPTabz.

 Unlike most hash table libraries, we do not use load factor to *guess* when growth *might* be necessary to preserve performance (conditioned upon good hash functions relative to the key set).
 Instead, we measure probe sequence depth during insert and grow only if it is too deep (or some small `minFree` limit is hit).
 "Too long" is `> numer/denom*lg(size)` since the worst per table case on random data scales that way.
-This approach is both more robust to weakly scrambling hashes and more memory conservative for "better than random" hashes.
+This approach is both more robust to weakly scrambling hashes and more space conservative for "better than random" hashes.
 It also fixes this problem:
   https://accidentallyquadratic.tumblr.com/post/153545455987/rust-hash-iteration-reinsertion